heymichellemac/heymichellemac-hugo/content/blog/2023/04/pop-algorithm-bubble.md

 ### Look to the past:

-"*We have such short memories.
+> _We have such short memories.
 You don’t have to go that far back into the past to discover things we’ve already forgotten about.
 Cracking a book that’s only a quarter of a century old can be like opening a chest of buried treasure.
-If you want a quick way to escape the noise of contemporary life, break out of your like-minded bubble, and do some good thinking, just visit the past for a bit." - [Austin Kleon](https://austinkleon.com/)
+If you want a quick way to escape the noise of contemporary life, break out of your like-minded bubble, and do some good thinking, just visit the past for a bit. - [Austin Kleon](https://austinkleon.com/)_

 Lots of people get inspiration from people of the past and it certainly would be interesting to dig up content from a world long before the internet.